Skip to main content

 Constraints

-To improve performance, attribute values fetched from attribute connectors can be cached.
-This is an optional configuration, but if enabled both fields, timeToLive and maxItems, must have a value for the configuration to be valid.
-If attribute caching is not enabled, the attribute connector will be queried for every attribute access.
+To enhance performance, attribute values retrieved from attribute connectors can be stored in a cache.
+This is an optional setting; however, if activated, it requires both timeToLive and maxItems sub-properties to be assigned valid values.
+Without enabling attribute caching, the attribute connector will be queried each time an attribute is accessed.

 timeToLive: 5000 seconds